 |Note:||This step is needed only for the members of the iOS Developer Program.
 It is not needed for the iOS Enterprise Developer Program.|

 Instrument your application in one of the following ways:

-In TestComplete - First, export the developer certificate files from your Mac computer by following the instruction from the Getting Certificate Files topic, and then add your .ipa file to the list of tested applications.
+In TestComplete - First, export the developer certificate files from your Mac computer by following the instruction from the Get Certificate Files topic, and then add your .ipa file to the list of tested applications.
 For detailed instructions, see the Instrumenting iOS Applications in TestComplete UI topic.